Playspecs

 Edits to a Playspec don't touch the running Playground.
 The Playground keeps running until you apply the change:

-- Rollout — apply with minimum disruption.
+- Rollout — apply with the least disruption available.

 - Hard restart — full stop and start.